ansible/ansible/docsite/rst/guide_rax.rst

    specifying your username and API key as environment variables or passing them as module arguments.

-Here is an example of provisioning a instance in ad-hoc mode mode:
+Here is a basic example of provisioning a instance in ad-hoc mode mode:

 .. code-block:: bash

     $ ansible localhost -m rax -a "name=awx flavor=4 image=ubuntu-1204-lts-precise-pangolin wait=yes" -c local

-In a play, this might look like (assuming the parameters are held as vars):
+Here's what it would look like in a playbook, assuming the parameters were defined in variables:

 .. code-block:: yaml